tyler-frazier/evolving_solutions/README.md

 <a href = "https://peerj.com/preprints/27127.pdf">A Brief Introduction to
 Open Data, Open Source Software and Collective Intelligence for Environmental Data Creators and Users</a> (Hengl, Wheeler and MacMillan)

-### GIS versus Geospatial Data Science

-<a href = "https://www.nature.com/magazine-assets/d41586-018-05331-6/d41586-018-05331-6.pdf">Map-Making on a Budget</a> (Perkel)

 ### Data Science and Human Development

-<a href = "https://www.nature.com/magazine-assets/d41586-018-06215-5/d41586-018-06215-5.pdf">Don’t forget people in the use
-of big data for development</a> (Blumenstock)

 <a href = "https://www.pnas.org/content/pnas/111/45/15888.full.pdf">Dynamic population mapping using mobile phone data</a> (Deville et al.)

-<a href = "https://www.pnas.org/content/pnas/115/14/3529.full.pdf">Spatially disaggregated population estimates
-in the absence of national population and housing census data</a> (Wardrop et al.)

 ### High Resolution Mapping of Population Location